MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 understand much either, but it was pretty opaque.

 I settled for pushing at most one keyboard report per poll, that means at most one per ms.
-This means a worst case latency of 1ms on a key-action assuming there's no backup, I keep eventual unpublishable reports in a queue that's drained 1 entry per poll.
+This means a worst case latency of 1ms on a key-action assuming there's no queue-backup, I keep eventual unpublishable reports in a queue that's drained 1 entry per poll.
 Again, there may be something written in the specifications about this, but it's good enough for now.